raquo/Airstream/README.md

 import scala.scalajs.js.typedarray.ArrayBuffer

 // absolute URL is required
-// use com.raquo.airstream.web.websocketPath to construct an absolute URL from a relative one val url: String = ???
+// use com.raquo.airstream.web.websocketUrl to construct an absolute URL from a relative one val url: String = ???

 // uni-directional, server -> client